-Combine diced strawberries (remember to set aside about 5 of them), chopped dates, orange juice, and vanilla extract in a non-stick skillet.
+Start by combining diced strawberries, chopped dates, orange juice, and vanilla extract in a non-stick skillet.
 Cook over medium heat for 3-4 minutes, gently mashing the strawberries.
-Set aside to cool

 Drizzle some maple syrup on the warm Vegan Pan Roasted Strawberry & Fig Breakfast Muffins.
 This is optional, but we really recommended to add an additional touch of sweetness.